AgileVentures/av-static-website/source/blog_articles/2016-10-06-non-invasive-programming.html.markdown

   end
 ```

 It took us a while to get to that logic in the upgrade action.
 It was failing silently and we had to drop into the debugger where the error message from the Stripe API told us to do something different from their docs; weird.
-And total Demeter violation territory. `customer.subscriptions.retrieve(customer.subscriptions.first.id)` in particular was looking very brittle.
+And total Demeter violation territory.
+In particular `customer.subscriptions.retrieve(customer.subscriptions.first.id)` was looking very brittle.
 Surely there would be something like customer.subscriptions.first that we could use instead?
 We'd circle back - this was working and I had an eye on whether we couldn't get this feature green without using any of our new domain objects.
 Was that crazy?
 I was thinking that it would give us a safe green space to reflect, and improve our understanding of the Stripe API.
 With the upgrade code in place the only thing we needed was for the user object to be able to correctly report its membership type.
 It currently did this:

 ```rb
   def membership_type